 Height of Land Challenge

-Them Days is joining in the Participaction Community Better Challenge.
-You can participate from in-town here in Happy Valley, or from afar.
+Them Days is joining in the ParticipACTION Community Challenge.
 We’ve been inspired by the physical achievements of the Height of Land trappers who canoed from Lake Melville to above Grand Falls (now Churchill Falls) and walked back, hauling their furs, on the frozen Grand River.
+In previous years, we held a challenge to track kilometres, but since ParticipACTION has changed their competition rules, we will be participating through our community walks.

-Participaction’s Community Better Challenge is challenging Canadians to get active and support their communities.
+ParticipACTION’s Community Challenge is challenging Canadians to get active and support their communities.
 The community that’s crowned Canada’s Most Active Community will win $100,000 towards physical activity improvements!
 There are also many secondary prizes to be won.
 Let’s get a winner here in Labrador!

-To help us all reach the goal, we’ve scheduled a short walk each day and we’d love to have you come out and walk with us.
-We’ve designed them so they’re all short (2.4 km or under) and on roads or well-travelled paths, so they’re as accessible as possible.
+We’ve scheduled a short walk each day and we’d love to have you come out and walk with us.
+We’ve designed them so they’re all short (3 km or under) and on roads or well-travelled paths, so they’re as accessible as possible.
 We want everyone to be able to come out and join us!
 We’ll be talking about the history of the area and sharing memories along the way–we’re Them Days, after all.

 ALL WALKS START AT 2:30.